winningproduct/learn-portal/content/1-explore/06-user-journey.md

   - What the Persona does for a specific step.
 What are the actions taken by them?

 - The Pain points.
-  - What the hardships/obstacles the Persona has to go through to achieve his goal.
+  - What the hardships/obstacles the Persona has to go through to achieve a goal.

 -  Rewards presented to the user.
   - What are the incentives given to the user to overcome pain points?